mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              <em>Image Segmentation [https://keras.io/examples/vision/image_classification_from_scratch/].</em>
         </p>

      4. **Image-to-Image** Here, the goal is to convert an input image, \\(\mathbf{x}\\) to an output image, \\(\mathbf{y}\\).
-The output image can be an improved version of the input image (deblurring an image, the super-resolution of the input image, image inpainting), or another image with some changes on the content of an image.
+The output image can be an improved version of the input image (deblurring an image, the super-resolution of the input image, image inpainting), or another image with some changes to the content of an image.
 This task is a supervised regression task which can be generative or discriminative.

         <p align="center">
         <img width="806" alt="Screenshot 2023-07-16 at 12 50 10 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/6eb093e7-b414-411d-9daf-4ae0285853c2">